Health Benefits of Eating Apples in South Africa

 The Environmental Working Group (EWG) released its Dirty Dozen Guide to pesticides in produce.
 Apples always make the list.
 According to EWG, apples contain four pesticide residues, some in high concentration.

-Buying organic apples whenever possible is wise.
+However, buying organic apples whenever possible is wise.
 Thus decreasing your concern about ingesting pesticides in apples.

 Some people have an allergy to the protein in apples.
 This allergy results from a reaction called oral allergy syndrome (OAS), which is common in many fresh produce.